Dheeraj22/AWS-CapSense-Slider-using-PSoC6-and-MbedOS/AWSCapSenseSlider/README.md

 # AWSPublisher_CapSenseSlider code example
 [Cypress Semiconductor MbedOS](https://os.mbed.com/teams/Cypress/) page has several examples but each deal with a single component block.
 This project demonstrates how to combine the IOT Publisher and CapSense code examples.
 When the CapSense slider/buttons are pressed, the values get published on to the AWS Cloud using an MQTT channel.

-# Instructions to run the AWSPublisher_CapSenseSlider code example
+# Instructions to run the code example

 1. Import the code example